karankumar24/karankumar24/README.md

 A few smaller open source bits too: **[skill-triage](https://github.com/karankumar24/skill-triage)**, **[claudex](https://github.com/karankumar24/claudex)**, and **[evidence-engine](https://github.com/karankumar24/evidence-engine)**.

 Open to a summer 2026 CV/ML internship if you're hiring.

-Remove the underlines from all the links and keep those links as they are.
-I just don't want to see the underlines.